Skip to content

 For venue displays (TV, projector, arena screen), connect a device to the display and open the spectator link in a web browser:

-The spectator view is designed for large displays — high-contrast colors, large fonts, and a clean layout ensure readability from across the sports hall.
+The spectator view works for large displays — high-contrast colors, large fonts, and a clean layout keep everything readable from across the sports hall.

 Multi-Court Tournament Setup